-Phone: 306.787.4370 Toll free: 1.800.667.7590 Fax: 306.787.4311
+Phone: 306.787.4370 Toll free: 1.800.667.7590 Fax: 306.787.4311 Toll free fax: 1.888.844.7773

-Employer's Progress Report WCB claim number: Section A: Employer Information Section B: Worker Information Business phone number: WCB firm number: Rate code: To complete the form, please: 1.
+Employer's Progress Report WCB claim number: Section A: Employer Information Section B: Worker Information Name, address, postal code Name, address, postal code Business phone number: Injury date: The WCB will send you WCB firm number: Rate code: their forms manufally if you To complete the form, please: Area of injury: have an injured worker 1.
 Type or print using ink.
 2. Be accurate and provide all information requested.
 3. Ensure you date and sign the declaration at bottom.
 4. Attach additional information, if relevant.
-5. Mail OR fax report to WCB, keep copy for your own records 6.
-Contact the WCB if you have any questions.
-Injury date: Area of injury: The WCB will send you this form monthly if you have an injured worker who is away from work.
+5. Mail OR fax report to WCB, keep copy for your own records.
+6. Contact the WCB if you have any questions. who is away from work.
 Section C: Complete A or B A. The worker has returned to work B. The worker has NOT returned to work 1.
 Date returned:(MM/DD/YYYY) Time: a.m p.m.
 2. Is the worker doing the same job as before the injury?
-Yes No, explain: 3.
-Is the worker earning the same amount now as before the injury?
-Yes No, now earning \$ (hour/week/month) 4.
-Did the vector and the injured worker p.m p.m p.m p.m.
-1. Have you discussed a return-to-work plan with this worker?
+Yes No, explain: 1.
+Have you discussed a return-to-work plan with this worker?
 No Yes 2.
 Is the worker expected to return to work?
-No Yes, when: Date returned: (MM/DD/YYYY) Time: a.m. p.m.
-3. Will the return to work be: Full duties Modified duties, explain: 4.
-Will the return to work result in any wage loss?
-No Yes, amount \$ will receive a Worker's Progress Report (W3).
-I declare all the information provided is true and correct.
-I und 5.
+Date returned: (MM/DD/YYYY) Time: a.m. p.m.
+3. Will the return to work be: Full duties Modified duties, explain: 3.
+Is the worker earning the same amount now as before the injury?
+Yes No, now earning (hour/week/month) 4.
+Did the returned The injured worker will receive a Worker's Progress Report (W3).
+4. Will the return to work result in any wage loss?
+No Yes, amount \$explain: 5.
 Has the worker worked between the day of injury and the date of this? report?
-No Yes, give dates: (MWDD/YYYY) Time: a.m. p.m.
-(MWDD/YYYY) Time: a.m. p.m.
+No Yes, give dates: (MM/DD/YYYY) Time: a.m. p.m.
+(MM/DD/YYYY) Time: a.m. p.m.
 6. Did you pay the worker anything for the period of work?
-Yes, amount \$ No, reason: any attempt to (1) obtain compensation benefits by fraudulen Date:(MM/DD/YYYY) Title: t means and/or (2) prevent collection of compensation benefits.
-Signature:
+Yes, amount \$ No, reason: erstand that criminal prosecution or penalties may result from means and/or (2) prevent collection of compensation benefits.
+Date: (MM/DD/YYYY) Title: Signature: